melissawen/melissawen.github.io/_posts/2023-12-11-amd-display-debugging-tips.md

 ## Understanding the development history:

+What has brought us to the current state?

 **9) Pinpoint relevant commits:** Use `git log` and `git blame` to identify commits targeting the code section you're interested in.